CpaterCodes/Paleo-Snapshot/README.md

 - To gain practice using React for frontend development.

-- To become more comfortable handling complex API requests and asynchronous operations
+- To become more comfortable handling complex API requests and asynchronous operations.

-- As an expression of a long-standing passion for palaeontology and the natural world
+- As an expression of a long-standing passion for palaeontology and the natural world.

 ## User Stories